Homepage / Bullion Market Basics: Inflation...explained

-Inflation is the devaluation of a currency through the increase in the amount of money circulating in society, resulting in the eventual rise in the price of goods.
+Inflation is the devaluation of a currency through the increase in the amount of money circulating in society, resulting in the eventual rise in the price of services and goods.

 The results of inflation are always the same: the value of goods and services increases as the value of money decreases.